EmbarkStudios/cargo-deny/docs/src/checks/cfg.md

-But unless you are actually targetting `x86_64-fuchsia` or `aarch64-fuchsia`, the `fuchsia-cprng` is never actually going to be compiled or linked into your project, so checking it pointless for you.
+But unless you are actually targetting `x86_64-fuchsia` or `aarch64-fuchsia`, the `fuchsia-cprng` is never actually going to be compiled or linked into your project, so checking it is pointless for you.

-The `targets` field allows you to specify one or more targets which you actually build for.
-Every dependency link to a crate is checked against this list, if none of the listed targets satisfy the target constraint, the dependency link is ignored.
-If a crate has no dependency links to it, it is not included in the crate graph that checks are executed against.
+The `targets` field allows you to specify one or more targets which you **actually** build for.
+Every dependency link to a crate is checked against this list, and if none of the listed targets satisfy the target constraint, the dependency link is ignored.
+If a crate has no dependency links to it, it is not included into the crate graph that the checks are executed against.

 #### The `triple` field